PolnerA/3D-engine/README.md

 ## Additional details

 You can change the shape that's desplayed by adding new triangles for a different mesh that's not a cube, for example you can make a rectangle or a pyramid, This is just a simple demonstration of 3d graphics and how they work.
+It can be presented a lot simpler, but all you need to put something 3d is to create a mesh, populate it with triangles, and add it as a gameobject.
+This currently will cause the gameobject to rotate to showcase the 3d graphics as that's in the mesh class.
+And if you want the different 3d objects to have different properties simply create a new class which inherits the mesh class, and modify it to your hearts content.

 ## Credits